 - In Quick edit view, save the block to return to the page, or set the block to Ready for Review, Ready to Publish, or publish your changes immediately.

 - In On-page/All properties editing view, set the block to Ready for Review, Ready to Publish, or publish the block immediately.
 In these views, you can also schedule it for later publishing.

-Blocks can only be added to content areas that support blocks.
+You can add blocks only to content areas that support blocks.
 In edit view, select the desired block in the assets pane, and drag it into a content area of a page.
-A blue frame indicates where it is possible to add blocks on the page.
+A blue frame indicates where you can add blocks on the page.

 You can add several blocks to the same area.
 Drag the block above or beneath an existing block, and drop it when the separator appears.
 The blocks can be rearranged later.
-It is also possible to add blocks to a content area in the All properties editing view.
+You also can add blocks to a content area in the All properties editing view.

 Like blocks, pages from the page tree can also be dropped into a content area.
 Depending on how the page template is built, the content of the selected page is rendered in the content area.

-Blocks can also be added to a rich-text editor area through drag and drop.
+You can also add blocks to a rich-text editor area through drag and drop.

 To remove a block from a content area, select Remove from the context menu.

 You can personalize blocks to display targeted information to selected visitor groups, see Personalizing content.
 Personalized blocks are not displayed in the edit view.
 Select a content area to display personalized blocks.